Walking on Thin Ice: Background

+Release and reception

+At the end of January 1981, "Walking on Thin Ice" was released as a single and became Ono's first chart success, peaking at number 58 in the US and gaining major club/underground airplay.
+The single was released in February 1981 in the UK and reached number 35 on the chart.
+The critical reception was favorable: NME rated it in the best tracks of year 1981 at number 10.

 Ultimate Classic Rock critic Michael Gallucci rated it as Ono's best song, saying "it's a great New Wave song from the era and a testament to Ono's growing influence on other outre artists who followed."
 Record World said that "Yoko's existential lyrics are delivered over a driving rhythm – led by Tony Levin's spunky bass – that spews Lennon's molten guitar leads."